 - hydrating with water

-There are some important preventive steps you can take to reduce your chances of acute mountain sickness.
+You can take some important preventive steps to reduce your chances of acute mountain sickness.
 Get a physical to make sure you have no serious health issues.
 Review the symptoms of mountain sickness so you can recognize and treat them quickly if they occur.
 If traveling to extreme altitudes (higher than 10,000 feet, for example), ask your doctor about acetazolamide, a medication that can ease your body’s adjustment to high altitudes.
-Taking it the day before you climb and on the first day or two can lessen your symptoms.
+Taking it the day before you climb and on the first day or two of your trip can lessen your symptoms.

 - Climb gradually, if possible.
 Instead of moving from 0 to 8,000 feet in one day, rest for a day after every 2,000 feet.